mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 ## Highlights

 * I announced a new product and then discovered it was a mistake.
-* I simplified the TinyPilot website to focus on a single product.
+* I simplified the TinyPilot website to focus on a single device.
-* I tried taking my first real vacation from TinyPilot and realized I need to make myself less critical for day-to-day operations.
+* I tried taking my first real vacation from TinyPilot with mixed results.

 ## Goal Grades